 Erected by Oregon-California Trails Association and Nebraska State Historical Society.
 (Marker Number 296.)

-Marker series.
-This marker is included in the California Trail, the Mormon Pioneer Trail, and the Nebraska State Historical Society marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Roads & Vehicles • Settlements & Settlers • Wars, US Indian • Women.
+In addition, it is included in the California Trail, the Mormon Pioneer Trail, and the Nebraska State Historical Society series lists.

 Location.
 41° 33.408′ N, 102° 43.848′ W. Marker is near Lisco, Nebraska, in Morrill County.
 Marker is on U.S. 26 7 miles west of Lisco.
-Touch for map.
 The road is straight and wide open.
 Keep you eye out for the pull off on the north side of the road.
 There are no buildings, bluffs, roads or other objects to serve as a guide.
+Touch for map.
 Marker is in this post office area: Lisco NE 69148, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 7 miles of this marker, measured as the crow flies.
 Imaginary Characters…. (approx. 5 miles away); The Mormon Pioneer Trail (approx. 7 miles away).

 Related marker.
 Click here for another marker that is related to this marker.